-It’s been a while since I’ve updated anyone on my current reading list or “the read pile” as I call it so here’s a picture of what I was reading back in May:
+It’s been a while since I’ve updated anyone on my current reading list or my to-be-read pile (aka TBR in the bookish lingo), so here’s a picture of what I was reading back in May:

 My Reading Progress

 The good news is that I’ve made some progress and have been finding more time for reading each day.
 Admittedly, sometimes it’s in the bathroom and almost always just before I fall asleep – I’m sure many of you understand.
 But in the past couple of months I managed to finish:

 - The Anthropocene Reviewed by John Green – an interesting read and easy to read in bed as each chapter was short.

 - So You Want to Start a Podcast by Kristen Meinzer – an excellent book on podcasting and what makes a successful podcast.